× Home Categories Reviews About

 Blackout Bedroom

-A tent bedroom made with dark fabric to block out sunlight, helping you sleep longer after sunrise.
-Also known as 'Nightfall' or 'Eclipse' bedrooms.
+A tent bedroom made with dark fabric to block out sunlight.

 Bothy

-A simple, unlocked shelter in remote areas of the UK, particularly Scotland, available for anyone to use free of charge.
+A simple, unlocked shelter in remote areas of the UK for walkers.

 C